Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 A frosted beer mug works great as well.
 For extra frosty root beer floats, place the glass in the freezer for 15 minutes before making the drink.

-STEP ONE: In a 12-ounce (old-fashioned soda fountain style) glass, add three scoops of ice cream to the bottom of the glass.
 I used a 1½ inch-sized cookie scoop for this.
-Note that if you tend to scoop large scoops, then only 2 scoops are needed.
+Note that if you tend to scoop large scoops, then only two scoops are needed.

 PRO TIP:

-You can add a chocolate sauce drizzle to the inside of your glass if you want an over-the-top root beer float.
 Just tilt your glass to the side at a slight angle and slowly drizzle the chocolate sauce as you turn your glass to get all the sides.
-I like to use a traditional Hershey’s chocolate syrup for this

 add ice cream to the tall glass